robdy/robdy.io/src/pages/blog/2020-12-29-custom-connectors-with-dlp-policy.md

 The first 3 connectors will be blocked if either one of the connectors is blocked or the connectors belong to two different groups (business/non-business).
 The last one will be blocked only if custom connector is classified as blocked.

 I'm not covering the exact steps here.
-Any flow will do as long as it contains action from mentioned connectors **+ custom connector** we created before.
+For testing purposes any flow will work as long as it contains action from mentioned connectors **+ custom connector** we created before.

 ## Configuring DLP policies